 How to Program a Basic PID Loop in ControlLogixIn this video and blog post, you will learn how to program a PID Loop in ControlLogix 5000 PLCs.

 In automation programming, we are often required to program a control loop for a given process to control temperature, pressure, flow rate, etc. This requires a target set-point with a controlled feedback process variable.
+Learn how to program a basic PID loop in ControlLogix below.

 1. Introduction to PID Control Loop